aleskin/dji_tello_lib/README.md

 > land
 ```

-This sequence of commands will:
-1. Take off to a height of 3 meters
-2. Start video recording
-3. Fly in an 8-point circle with a radius of 5 meters
-4. At each position, point the camera towards the center (0,0)
-5. Stop the video recording after completing the circle
-6. Download the recorded video to your computer
-7. Land the drone

 ## Technical Details

 The application connects to the Tello drone via UDP on port 8889, following the official [Tello SDK 2.0 Protocol](https://dl-cdn.ryzerobotics.com/downloads/Tello/Tello%20SDK%202.0%20User%20Guide.pdf).